Aksheet10/Super-Spam-Walkthrough/README.md

 	![image](https://user-images.githubusercontent.com/71016915/114297647-6ea2c180-9acf-11eb-9101-d2671636af9f.png)

+	---

+	## Getting Root

+	---

-	Now we remember we had VNC running as we found in our nmap scan.
+	Now we remember we had VNCviwer running as we found in our nmap scan.

 	Lets try to gain root using that